MicrosoftDocs/customer-insights/ci-docs/export-dotdigital.md

 ## Known limitations

 - The maximum customer profiles per export to DotDigital is up to 1 million, which can take up to 3 hours because of limitations on the provider side.
 The number of customer profiles that you can export to DotDigital depends on your contract with DotDigital.
-- Exporting to DotDigital is limited to segments.
+- Exports to DotDigital is limited to segments.

 ## Set up connection to DotDigital